-Students are to be in the SA clinic by 7:30 a.m.
+Students are to be in the SA clinic by 7:30 am for orientation (first morning of the rotation) and 8:00 am for all other days.
 Any absences need to be approved by the senior clinician on clinics.
 If you have an ICU afterhours shift or other commitment, please inform the oncology staff the morning of, so we can make sure you arrive to your shift on time.
 It is also recommended that you write your name and shift on the white board in the rounds room.